pfrivas/UFOs/README.md

 - **Filters**
   - The website uses five different filter search boxes on the left side of the page
     - filters includes the Date, City, State, Country, and Shape.
-  - Filtering on the webpage can be either done by entering the filter formation into the filter search box.
+  - Filtering on the webpage can be conducted by entering the filter formation into the filter search box.
   - The results of the information entered into the filter search box will return the UFOs sightings for the exact information entered in the filter search.
 ![website_filter](https://github.com/pfrivas/UFOs/blob/main/Resources/Website%20Filter%20Buttons.png)